Logesh6767/ai-job-helper/README.md

 > **Current Status:**
 > - Frontend and backend are both running.
-> - Auth endpoints are ready for testing.
+> - Auth endpoints and resume upload are ready for testing.
+> - Resumes are saved in MongoDB and linked to users.
 > - Ready for rapid feature development!

 ---

-Made with ❤️ using React, Node.js, MongoDB, and OpenAI.
+Made with ❤️ using React, Node.js, MongoDB, and OpenRouter.